 Your proprietary recipe, perfectly portioned into dough balls of any size and ready to use without time-consuming labor, equipment use, or ingredient handling.

 Our most common, popular, and versatile dough ball — with good reason!
-HG dough balls are great for hand-tossing New York style pies or sheeted for a crispy thin crust, and always cooks up crisp and brown on the outside with a slightly chewy texture.
+Dough balls are great for hand-tossing New York Style pies or sheeted for a crispy thin crust, and always cooks up crisp and brown on the outside with a slightly chewy texture.

-A softer, less chewy texture than our HG option, HR Dough Balls have a more bread-like flavor that's great for thicker pizzas and breadsticks, especially when you choose Extra Yeast or Pan Pizza formulations.
+A softer, less chewy texture than our New York Style option, All-Purpose Dough Balls have a more bread-like flavor that's great for thicker pizzas and breadsticks, especially when you choose Extra Yeast or Pan Pizza formulations.

-Enliven your menu with your choice of high-flavor, low-labor Specialty Dough Balls: Focaccia, Take 'N' Bake, Classic Neapolitan, and Beer-Infused.
+Enliven your menu with your choice of high-flavor, low-labor Specialty Dough Balls: Focaccia, Take 'N' Bake, and Classic Neapolitan.

 Frozen dough ball performance